johnhello2u/Hour-registeration-VBA-APP-/README.md

 <h2>Functionalities of the app:</h2>
- <div> 1 - Password protected so that people cannot manipulate prior filled in hours </div>
+ <div> 1 - Password protected so that people cannot manipulate prior filled in hours and only the current date</div>
  <div> 2 - Functionality to add more people to the App </div>
  <div> 3 - Time limit so that App will close after a certain amount of time </div>
  <div> 4 - Saving of a weekly hours PDF file </div>